nopool/kratum/README.md

 [Supabase self-hosting](https://supabase.com/docs/guides/self-hosting) opted against, so future contributors may want to implement either feature or both.

+## Other caveats

+The Kratum server was effectively submitting blocks as of April 2023.
+Lack of access to capable mining hardware (namely, a Bitmain Antminer KA3), though, likely permitted breaking changes to be introduced thereafter.
+Open-sourcing this software is intended to let developers with adequate hardware reproduce and resolve possible issues.

 ## Deployment and development

 Kratum is developed using Node.js 12.x (due to Ubuntu LTS availability) and requires a